Knee Osteotomy Surgeon

 Millions of Americans suffer from painful knee arthritis and cannot partake in many of the activities they enjoy because of the condition.
 Arthritis is caused by wearing down (degeneration) of a patient’s articular cartilage from age or an injury to the joint.
 Articular cartilage does not have the ability to heal on its own, like a number of other structures within the knee joint, so many patients opt to undergo a surgical knee arthritis treatment to repair the damage and to prevent further damage.
-A knee osteotomy is a surgical arthritis treatment performed by Dr. Matthew Provencher, orthopedic knee surgeon, in Vail, Aspen and Denver, Colorado patients to help alleviate chronic pain and stiffness associated with arthritis.
+A knee osteotomy is a surgical arthritis treatment performed by Dr. Matthew Provencher, orthopedic knee surgeon, treats patients in Vail, Aspen and Denver, Colorado to help alleviate chronic pain and stiffness associated with arthritis.

 A knee osteotomy is commonly reserved for young, active patients with articular cartilage damage on just one side of the knee joint.
 During the surgical knee arthritis treatment, Dr. Provencher will remove a small wedge of bone from the upper tibia (shinbone), known as a high tibial osteotomy, or from the lower femur (thigh bone), known as a distal femoral osteotomy.
 These procedures call for removal of the small wedge from the outside of the knee and are termed closing wedge osteotomies.
 Both techniques are designed to reshape the bone and shift the body’s weight to relieve pressure and pain on the knee joint.